smarr2198/mongoDB-networkAPI/README.md

 ## Description

 This is a MongoDB social network API.
-This allows the user, through the thunder client, to create users, create thoughts, and add other users as friends.
-You can also add reactions to users thoughts.
+This allows the user, through the thunder client, to create, edit, and delete users. create, edit, and delete thoughts.
+Also add or delete other users as friends.
+You can also add and delete reactions to users thoughts.

 ## License